sh3bu/CTF-writeups/TryHackMe/El Bandito/README.md

 	}
 ```

-Since this room is based on HTTP request smuggling, I thought that might also be the way here for the secodn flag.
+Since this room is based on HTTP request smuggling, I thought that might also be the way here for the seconD flag.

 ### HTTP/2 Desync Attacks

+> The following blog post by James Kettle explains this in depth  - https://portswigger.net/research/http2

 #### Request Smuggling via HTTP/2 Downgrades -